 "In 1742, John Garrettson, one of the first Quaker settlers, built the first mill along the

-Conewago Creek, although it is uncertain if it was on the Newberry side or the Conewago side.
+Conewago Creek, although it is uncertain if it was on the Newberry side or the Conewago

-first industries of Conewago Township.
+of the first industries of Conewago Township.

 The Township was formed out of Newberry and Dover Townships in 1818.
 The eastern